 Child Passenger Safety - Proper use of child restraints (i.e., car seats, booster seats, seat belts) is the most effective method available to prevent fatalities in a motor vehicle crash.

 Distracted Driving - Activity that could divert a person's attention away from the primary task of driving.
 All distractions endanger driver, passenger, and bystander safety.

 Impaired Driving - Often a symptom of a larger problem: alcohol and drug use, misuse, and abuse.

 Motorcycle Safety - Keeping motorcyclists as safe and protected as possible when riding.

 Occupant Protection - Maine Highway Safety is committed to keeping drivers and passengers safe through appropriate occupant protection use.

-Speeding - Traveling too fast for conditions or in excess of the posted speed limits is a factor in almost one-third of all fatal crashes.
+Speeding - Traveling too fast for conditions or in excess of the posted speed limit is a factor in almost one-third of all fatal crashes.

 Young Drivers - Young drivers account for more auto accidents than any other age group.
-Practicing safe driving techniques increase the odds keeping safe on the road.
+Practicing safe driving techniques increases the odds of keeping safe on the road.